 Let’s get started!

 Bonus Research Tip

-I recommend spending a little bit of time reading up on your native birds.
-Birds can be attracted and repelled by color, so if your local birds stay away from the color red, for example, you’ll want to avoid painting your feeder that color!
+I recommend spending a little of time reading up on your native birds.
+Color attracts and repels birds, so you’ll want to pick colors that will attract birds in your area.

-If you aren’t sure, a safe bet is to select some earthy toned colors as they typically are viewed as safety to birds, whereas brighter colors can sometimes indicate toxins.
+If you aren’t sure, a safe bet is to select some earthy toned colors as all birds prefer those, whereas brighter colors can sometimes seem toxic to birds.

 Prep Your Milk Jug

 I start by washing the jug; you can just use dish soap.
 Fill it up and let it soak for a few minutes or hours.
 Rinse out and let air dry.

 Once you’ve rinsed out your jug, let it air dry and then cut out the holes you need!

 Start with a sharpie pen and mark where you want to cut out!